solidjs-community/solid-primitives/README.md

 ## Compound vs. Isolated Primitives

-Each primitive is designed with composition or segmentation in mind.
+Each primitive is designed with composition in mind.
 To align with the goal of being small and concise a major rule to designing our primitives is deciding if the interface for primitives should be: composable or segmented.
 For this reason every API is intricately studied and considered to be composed (stacked with features) or composed into smaller units.

 Designing our primitives in this manner allows for better tree shaking and very layering complexity as needed.
 Only ship what you have to by picking from existing primitives as your foundational building blocks.